thegodone/molds-branch/doc/README.txt

        The default value of the "diis_num_error_vect" is 5.
        The default value of the "diis_start_error" is 0.01.
        The default value of the "diis_end_error" is 10**(-8.0).
-       The default value of the "mpi" is "yes".

        "vdW" should be set as "yes" or "no".
        When "yes" is set, Grimmes's empirical van der Waals correction(D1, [G_2004]) is applied.